Arpple/dotfiles/keyboard/README.md

 - auto complete style for JP (similar to Windows IME)

 ## Info
-- `fcitx5` input method that support auto complete style for JP input
+- `fcitx5` input method that support auto complete style for JP input. use this instead of default KDE keyboard layout
 - `mozc` japanese input for fcitx5

 ## Usage